IVY HALL ACADEMY

 For the next eight years, students enjoyed rigorous academics as well as swimming, tennis, racquetball, and track.
 At that time, the building was sold and the school relocated to west Provo where it stayed for the next 25 years.
 In August of 2020, Ivy Hall moved to its current location at Vintage Park in northeast Provo and added ninth grade as well as online options for grades 10 and 11.
 Each year, Ivy Hall will add another grade of high school until it is a PK3 – 12th grade school.

 From its inception to the present, the school has enabled greatness by combining challenging academics, the arts, and leadership.
 Each year the curriculum is evaluated and improved.
 Excellent teachers influence the love of learning.
 Our well-rounded students go on to contribute to society and live successful, happy lives.

-Ivy Hall is a member of the Utah Private School Association and Leader In Me.
+Ivy Hall Academy is accredited by Cognia™, a member of the Utah Private Schools Association, and a Leader In Me™ school.

 THE IVY HALL DIFFERENCE

 At Ivy Hall, the sole focus is on the individual student experience.
 In order to ensure each student develops to the highest level they can, we keep our class sizes small to maximize student-teacher interactions and allow for group discussions where every child participates.